system76/docs/content/pop-recovery.md

 ## Repair

 If the existing OS install needs to be repaired, the installer application should be closed.
-An app menu is located in the top-left of the screen with the name of the currently running application (in this case: "Install Pop!\_OS").
-Click on the app menu and select `Quit`.
-Alternatively, you can use the installer app to select keyboard and language settings, and then click the `Try Demo Mode` button in the lower-left corner of the install page.
+Use the installer app to select keyboard and language settings, then click the `Try Demo Mode` button in the lower-left corner of the Install page.

 >**Note:** Do not choose any install or refresh options.
 Choosing install options could result in data loss.
 >**Note:** Once you have set up or accessed any of the filesystems, you will need to reboot the recovery environment to use any of the install options.